- What we do

 Book an exhibition tour with guest curator Dr Caroline Fisher

-Tours commence at 11.30am and last for 45 minutes with time for browsing the RCP collections afterwards.
+Tours commence at 11.30am and 12.45pm and last for 45 minutes with time for browsing the RCP collections afterwards.

 Places are free but limited - advance booking only